• Skip to primary navigation

 Sirloin is typically considered more tender due to its location on the cow, closer to the loin and rib area which experiences less movement than the muscles surrounding the flank.

-Flank steak requires an experienced cook who knows how to properly prepare it through marinating or cooking techniques such as searing or grilling in order to achieve optimal tenderness.
+Flank steak requires an experienced cook who knows how to properly prepare it through marinating or cooking techniques such as searing or grilling to achieve optimal tenderness.

 It's also worth noting that both cuts vary in thickness and can affect their mouthfeel.

-Flank steak generally tends to be thinner than sirloin which makes for easier slicing and quicker cooking time, but may not satisfy those seeking a thicker bite.
+Flank steak generally is usually thinner than sirloin which makes for easier slicing and quicker cooking time, but may not satisfy those seeking a thicker bite.

 In summary, while both types of steak have their unique characteristics that can affect texture and tenderness, it ultimately comes down to preference and how one chooses to prepare each cut.